NTPC Limited: Future goals

-The company has developed a long-term plan to become a 128,000 MW company by 2032.
-NTPC Limited is on an expansion spree to meet the power requirements of the country – it has targeted to add 14,058 MW in 12th Plan (from FY13 to FY 17) of which it had already added 4,170 MW in 2012–13, 1835 MW in 2013-14 1290 MW in 2014-15 and 1150 MW from April 2015 to 30 November 2015.
+The company has developed a long-term plan to become a 1,28,000 MW company by 2032.
+NTPC Limited is on an expansion spree to meet the power requirements of the country—the company has targeted to add 14,058 MW in 12th Plan (from FY13 to FY 17) of which it had already added 4,170 MW in 2012–2013, 1835 MW in 2013–2014, 1290 MW in 2014–2015, and 1150 MW from April–30 November 2015.

 As of 30 November 2015, the company has 23,004 MW under construction.
 NTPC is diversifying its capacity mix with much emphasis on renewable energy.
 As on 30 November 2015, NTPC has 110 MW Solar PV capacity under operation, 250 MW under construction, and 1260 MW under tendering.
-The company intends to add 10000 MW of Solar PV capacity in the next five years.
-On 18 July 2015, NTPC declared commercial its first Hydro Power plant at Koldam in the State of Himachal Pradesh.
+The company intends to add 10,000 MW of Solar PV capacity in the next five years.
+On 18 July 2015, NTPC declared commercial its first Hydro Power plant at Koldam in the state of Himachal Pradesh.
 The company has a long-term plan to reduce its fossil fuel capacity mix to 56% by 2032.

 NTPC also plans to go global.
-The public sector company has signed a memorandum of agreement with the Government of Sri Lanka and Ceylon Electricity Board for setting up a 500 MW (2x250) coal-based thermal power plant in the island nation.
+The public sector company has signed a memorandum of agreement (MoU) with the Government of Sri Lanka and Ceylon Electricity Board for setting up a 500 MW (2x250) coal-based thermal power plant in the island nation.
 An MoU has also been signed with Kyushu Electric Power Co.
 Inc., Japan, for establishing an alliance for exchange of information and experts from different areas of the business.
-The company is also in the process of finalizing an MoU with Nigeria for setting up power plants against the allocation of LNG on a long-term basis for NTPC plants in India.
-NTPC also developing a joint-venture coal-based power plant 1,320 MW (2x660) with Bangladesh Power Development Board known as Bangladesh India Friendship Power Company in Rampal, Bangladesh which is facing tremendous opposition from the people of Bangladesh owing to the plant's dangerously close proximity to the Sundarbans.
+The company is also in the process of finalising an MoU with Nigeria for setting up power plants against the allocation of LNG on a long-term basis for NTPC plants in India.
+NTPC is also developing a joint-venture coal-based power plant 1,320 MW (2x660) with the Bangladesh Power Development Board known as Bangladesh India Friendship Power Company in Ramp Bangladesh, which is facing tremendous opposition from the people of Bangladesh owing to the plant's dangerously close proximity to the Sundarbans.

-NTPC has also been allotted coal blocks namely, Pakri Barwadih, Chatti Bariatu, and Kerandari in Jharkhand; as well as, Talipalli, Chhattisgarh, and Dulanga in Odisha.
-Except for Pakri Barwadih all other blocks were canceled by a decision of the Supreme Court of India on 24 September 2014.
+NTPC has also been allotted coal blocks, namely Pakri Barwadih, Chatti Bariatu, and Kerandari in Jharkhand as well as Talipalli, Chhattisgarh, and Dulanga in Odisha.
+Except for Pakri Barwadih, all other blocks were canceled by a decision of the Supreme Court of India on 24 September 2014.
 However, the company was again allotted canceled block under Section 5 of Coal Mines (Special Provision Act 2015) Besides these blocks, the Ministry of Coal has according to its press release dated 3 July 2013 allotted four more blocks namely, Banai and Bhalmuda in Chhattisgarh, Chandrabila and Kudanli Laburi in Odisha.
-Two more blocks namely Mandakini- II and Banhardih are expected to be allotted to NTPC soon.
+Two more blocks namely Mandakini-II and Banhardih are expected to be allotted to NTPC soon.
 All these mines are having estimated geological reserves of 6.7 billion tonnes.
 NTPC has appointed Mining Cum Development Operator (MDO) for its Pakri Barwadih mine.